Non-assertive Pro-forms

 Here, the speaker clearly knows who did not pay their share but doesn't want to say who.
 That's why the speaker is using an assertive word.

 Conditional clauses express doubt.
-So naturally, non-assertive words are used in these clauses.
-Except when we want to break this norm and make a marked clause.
+So naturally, non-assertive words are used in these clauses, unless the speaker wants to break this norm and make a marked clause.
 For example:

 If you're tired, sit anywhere you like.